KNeugent/LineOfSightBinaries/README.md

 Example csv files are provided as well. `M31binaries.csv` is the list of unknown binaries and `M31OBs.csv` is the list of secondary stars.

-The code can then be run using `python lineOfSight.py`
+The code can then be run using `python3 lineOfSight.py`

 ### Outputted files